Python Turtle - Lesson 3

 14 my_ttl.left(CIRCLE_DEG / sides)

-The flowchart for this code now looks like:
+The flowchart for this code now looks like this:

 flowchart lesson 3 2